-We often take wired headphones for granted: simply plug them in and voila, we have sound.
+We often take wired headphones for granted: plug them in, and voila, we have sound.
 As an audio engineer, I find it fascinating to understand exactly how audio is carried through headphone cables.
-I’ve created this article for those who share my curiosity and would like to better understand audio signal flow and headphones.
+I’ve created this article for those who share my curiosity and would like to understand audio signal flow and headphones better.

 In this article, we’ll talk about each of the common schematics in greater detail and discuss the basics of audio signal flow and headphone transducers.

 Audio is loosely defined as an electrical representation of sound.

 Sound is described as mechanical waves that vary the localized pressure within a medium.
 A sound wave travels through a medium, causing peaks of maximum compression and troughs of maximum rarefaction at varying locations within the medium.

 Analog audio signals reproduce these waveforms as AC voltages (electrical signals).
 Digital audio signals represent the analog signals by sampling the amplitude (bit depth) many times per second (sample rate).

 Audible sound waves and audio signals have a frequency range between 20 Hz – 20,000 Hz (Hz = Hertz, which measures cycles per second).
 Sounds naturally have many frequencies (harmonics and others) that make up the sound’s timbre and pitch.
 These frequencies each typically have their own transients and amplitudes to make up the character of the sound.

 Sine waves are single-frequency waves and are the easiest way to represent sound.
 Here is an illustration of a sine wave:

 With sound, the trough represents the max rarefaction caused by the wave, while the peak represents the max compression of the wave.

 With analog audio, the trough represents the minimum voltage of the alternating current, while the peak represents the max voltage of the alternating current.